max1mde/PassengerAPI/README.md

 }

 @EventHandler
-public void onPassengerPacket(PassengerPacketEvent event) {
+public void onPassengerPacket(AsyncPassengerPacketEvent event) {
     int targetEntity = event.getTargetEntityID();
     Set<Integer> passengers = event.getPassengerList();
     // Which players should receive the packet (You can modify that list)